 For most home requirements and projects, you don't need to buy a larger size air compressor.
 That will be a waste of money if you bring one.
 A compressor with 5 to 6-gallon tank capacity will suffice your needs whether you use the air tools for small home improvement projects or inflating tires and sports balls.

 What is a good air compressor for impact wrenches?

 Impact wrenches aren't used continuously for a long time, unlike die grinders and sandblasters.
 So, this particular tool doesn't require much air pressure to be able to run it.
 However, the air pressure requirement for impact wrenches is higher than nail guns.

-Get an air compressor with a tank capacity of 6 gallons with 4 CFM, at least.
+Get a compressor with a tank capacity of 6 gallons with 4 CFM, at least.
 Anything lower can make you struggle to use the tool.
 For ½ to 1-inch impact wrench, make sure the CFM is between 5 to 16.

 Does air compressor tank size matter?

 Air compressor size matters depending on the type of work you typically deal with.
 If it’s for regular tasks, inflating tires and sports balls, using low impact air tools such as nailers, finishers, staplers, etc., a small tank will suffice the needs in most cases.

 However, if your projects or tasks require you to use air tools for a long period, then a larger tank size will be a much efficient option to go with.

 How big of a compressor do I need for spray painting?